CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 * Inserting data into a database using SQL.
 * Retrieving data from a database using SQL.
 * Escaping (who figured out how to insert my real name into the database?)
+* Why NoSQL why SQL?
+* Checking out a project and adding hotel.sql to the repo
+* How to run SQLite *with node* on your machine - setting up a development environment.

 Homework from last lesson: